apache/druid/docs/operations/auth-ldap.md

 Enter the password associated with the user when prompted and verify that the command succeeded.
 If it didn't, try the following troubleshooting steps:

 * Verify that you've used the correct port for your LDAP instance.
-By default, the LDAP port is 389, but doublecheck with your LDAP admin if unable to connect.
+By default, the LDAP port is 389, but double-check with your LDAP admin if unable to connect.
 * Check whether a network firewall is not preventing connections to the LDAP port.
 * Check whether LDAP clients need to be specifically whitelisted at the LDAP server to be able to reach it.
 If so, add the Druid Coordinator server to the AD whitelist.